aroraneelima/GetCleanData/README.md

 - 'test/y_test.txt': Test labels.
 Code

-Step 1: -Set the directory to desired path setwd("./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset")
+Step 1: -Unzip the file and Set the directory to desired path unzip(zfile) setwd("./UCI HAR Dataset")

 Step 2:- Read the files, I have read in following order
 - Read the features file and keep only column 2 which are name of variable